joshpayette/remnant2-toolkit/ARCHITECTURE.md

 ## Deployment

 The project has a [Vercel](https://vercel.com) deployment pipeline.
 The `main` branch is automatically deployed to the production site.
-The development branch is automatically deployed to the staging site.
+The `development` branch is automatically deployed to the staging site.

-## Future Improvements

-TBD??